Pawventures

 • Tweezers (for removing ticks, thorns, and foxtails)

-• Benedryl (consult your vet for appropriate dosage, used for insect stings)
+• Benadryl (consult your vet for appropriate dosage; used for insect stings)

 Know Your Limits

 The most important summer safety tip is also the simplest: know your limits and your pet’s limits.
 There is no hike, no beach day, and no road trip worth risking your pet’s health.
 If the forecast calls for extreme heat, change your plans.
-Visit an indoor dog-friendly attraction, schedule a morning trip to one of the best dog-friendly beaches, or simply enjoy a lazy day in air-conditioned comfort with your pet.
+Visit an indoor dog-friendly attraction, schedule a morning trip to a cooler destination, or simply enjoy a lazy day in air-conditioned comfort with your pet.
 They will appreciate the quality time regardless of the setting.

 Summer travel with pets can be wonderful.
-A well-stocked pet first aid kit is essential for handling heat-related emergencies.
-With proper planning, the right gear, and a commitment to putting safety first, you and your furry companion can create a season’s worth of memories while staying cool, hydrated, and healthy.
+With proper planning, the right gear, and a commitment to putting your dog’s safety first, you and your furry companion can create a season’s worth of memories while staying cool, hydrated, and healthy.

 Get the best Pawventures tips in your inbox